jsigne/shop-api/README.md

 | **/products/1**    | X                     | Retrieve details for product 1 | Update details of product 1 if it exists | X   | Remove product 1 |

+# Architecture

+The Architecture is inspired from Vertical Slice Architecture (VSA).
+It is a feature based architecture, that group files related to the same feature together.